danielk43/selenium_demo/README.md

 --volume $PWD:/data \
 <image name>
 ```
-The startup script will initialize x11vnc to be able to run in non-headless mode which is useful as part of escaping bot detection
-Init steps throw some errors but they don't affect the test run ¯\\_ (ツ)_/¯

-The default entrypoint cmd is `dotnet test -v n` but any cmd can be passed as an arg to `docker run` which will execute with the non-root user after x11 init
+The default entrypoint cmd is `dotnet test -v n` but any cmd can be passed as an arg to `docker run` which will execute with the non-root user

 Testing will change ownership recursively in the current directory.
 This is so the non-root user has write access
 When finished, clean up the environment: